 The problem related to the informal driving schools could be resolved by establishing a driving schools forum and training of the schools for efficient management of their schools.
 The challenge related to state of roads and road markings could be solved by the development of a road master plan by the Infrastructure Development and Engineering services department.

 The municipality has constructed the new structure for licensing and vehicle registration to solve the challenge of space.
-The new station would start operating before the end the 2013/2014 financial year.

 3.5.3 WASTE MANAGEMENT